French Crème Brûlée

 You should make sure you completely cover the custard with the sugar, so as to not burn the custard when you are torching it.

 The thinner you make the sugar layer on top, the better, as the thinner the caramelized topping will be.
-If you make it too thick, it may become too hard and difficult to break as well as becoming a hazard for your teeth!
+If you make it too thick, it may become too hard and difficult to break.
+It could also become a hazard for your teeth!

 Remember, breaking the surface is one of life’s small pleasures!